zenomt/rtmfp-cpp/test/tcserver.md

     }
     "df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786"

+Give the user name and user-specific authentication token as the first and second arguments to the `connect` command after the command argument object, where the user name and password would go in a traditional `NetConnection.connect()`:

+    "connect"
+    1.0
+    {
+        "app": "live/12345",
+        "objectEncoding": 0.0,
+        "tcUrl": "rtmp://localhost/live/12345"
+    }
+    "mike"
+    "8bddf00ca7e31862fe17872c463df61eafde6518f565cb3def0e82a3b2d639d7"

-Note that this token would be in the clear in RTMP and RTWebSocket connections, so RTMPS or WSS are recommended to protect the token from disclosure.
+Note that the token would be in the clear in RTMP and RTWebSocket connections, so RTMPS or WSS are recommended to protect the token from disclosure.

 Note that RFC 7425 RTMFP connections are not authenticated with a public key